jconlon/eCVI/Non-Normative-Resources/EasierGuide-3.1.1.md

 more user-friendly list at:
 https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics\_of\_HTTP/MIME\_types/Common\_types

-The mime type of the Binary is carried in the required attribute MimeType.
+The mime type of the `Binary` is carried in the required attribute MimeType.
 The schema requires both basic type and subtype.

-The rest of Binary is its one child element, Payload.
-Payload is an XML datatype xs:base64Binary.
+The rest of `Binary` is its one child element, Payload.
+Payload is an XML datatype `xs:base64Binary`.
 Base 64 is a way of encoding the full range of binary data in printable characters.
 It turns three bytes of binary into four characters.
 This was invented for adding attachments to email messages—as you can see in the name MIME.

-So, the Binary Payload is essentially, one very long string of nonsense-looking letters, digits and the + and / characters.
+So, the `Binary` `Payload` is essentially, one very long string of nonsense-looking letters, digits and the + and / characters.
 It may have = or == at the end.
 There are many slight variations on base64 encoding.
 The one referred to by xs:base64Binary is defined by RFC 2045 that